klerk-framework/example-klerk-chess/README.md

 The computer plays as _Mr.
 Robot_.
 The application subscribes to game events and when it is Mr. Robot's turn, a background job is scheduled.
 The job waits 4 seconds and then makes a random (valid) move.

+### Authentication is assumed
+This example does not show how to authenticate the user.
+Authentication is something that typically happens outside Klerk.